-Parents and Leaders Guide - BSA Addendum June 2023
+Parents and Leaders Guide - Scouting America Addendum

-The Diversity, Equity, and Inclusion Statement of the BSA
+The Diversity, Equity, and Inclusion Statement of the Scouting America

-The Boy Scouts of America promotes a culture where each youth, volunteer, and employee feels a sense of belonging and builds communities where every person feels respected and valued.
+Scouting America promotes a culture where each youth, volunteer, and employee feels a sense of belonging and builds communities where every person feels respected and valued.
 Leading by example and encouraging each other to live by the values expressed by the Scout Oath and Scout Law, we welcome families of all backgrounds to help prepare young people to serve as successful members and leaders of our nation's increasingly diverse communities.